kfchem/MolStamp/README.md

 # MolStamp

-Client‑only web app to view, share, and open 3D molecular structures in AR.
+A client‑only web app that turns 3D molecular structures into scannable links and AR views in seconds — drop a file, get a link/QR, and you’re ready to share.

 ## What it does

 - Parse and visualize molecules from SDF/MOL or XYZ files entirely in the browser
-- Share a molecule via a single URL or QR code using a compact payload
+- Share a molecule with a single URL or QR code; compact payload keeps things quick to scan
 - Optional simple encryption for the shared payload (password required on open)
-- Export GLB/USDZ locally and open in AR (using a locally registered `@google/model-viewer`)
 - Export GLB/USDZ locally and open in AR
 - No molecular data is uploaded to a server; processing stays in your browser

 ## UI guide

+- Quick flow
+	- Drop a file → get a share link/QR → scan or open in AR

 - Viewer
 	- Drag & drop an SDF/MOL or XYZ file